Updated March 25, 2016

-Also, I like that I can carry my entire library anywhere I go.
+Finally, I like ebooks better than regular ones because I can carry my entire library anywhere I go.

-I’ll admit that figuring out how to read ebooks isn’t the most straightforward thing to do at first.
-So, here’s my suggestion: use a Kindle*.
+I admit, figuring out how to find and read ebooks isn’t the most straightforward thing to do at first.
+Well, it was a little confusing for me at first.

 By the way, if you do have a Kindle, you can still install any of these apps on any of your devices and all your ebooks will be synced.
 Handy!

-1. Choose the device(s) where you’d like to read and download to get started
+1. Choose the device(s) where you’d like to read and download the app to get started

 2. Get books

-- Of course you can buy books from the Kindle store.
+- Kindle Store.
+Of course you can buy books from the Kindle store.

-- Email PDFs to your Kindle.
+- PDFs & other documents.
+Email PDFs or other documents to your Kindle.
 I love this.
-You know all those ebooks you download from blogs and websites?
-Many are PDFs.
-Well, I just email those PDFs right to my Kindle so my reading material is all in one place.
+I email documents, PDFs and other supported files right to my Kindle so my reading material is all in one place.
 All you have to do is attach it to an email and send it to your Kindle address.
 Here are the instructions to find your Kindle address.

 That’s it!
 Now, you can open your Kindle or Kindle app and choose a book!